isovector/draconian-results/pho.md

 Indoor organized seated gatherings can have a capacity of 50 people or 50% capacity, whichever is greater.
 For example, if the venue has a normal seated capacity of 500 people, 250 people can attend.

+Venues where [proof of
+vaccination]
+is required can return to full capacity from October 25, unless [additional regional restrictions] are in place.

+Dancing is not permitted.

 #### Outdoor organized gatherings